 11. Will a male "spray" if they are neutered?

 I have never known a male to spray as long as they are neutered by the time they are 6 or 7 months old.
 Males will start to "spray" at different ages but the average is 10-12 months old.
 If they start to spray before they are neutered, it may take awhile for them to stop.

 12. Can you tell me if bengals are prone to getting HCM?

 HCM (Hypertrophic Cardiomyopathy) is a heart disease that results in heart failure.
 Any cat can get it, not just bengals.
-Many Bengal breeders are testing for HCM.
-It is believed to be genetic and I do not use any lines that have had known HCM in the lines and we test our cats.
+Reputable Bengal breeders are testing for HCM.
+It is believed to be genetic and we do not use any lines that have had known HCM in the lines and we test our cats.

 13. What is a microchip?

 Microchips are tiny transponders, about the size of a grain of rice.
 They consist of a miniaturized coil and a memory circuit.
 The microchip is implanted under the skin between the shoulder blades, and the whole procedure takes only a minute or so.
 The chip's memory circuit contains a unique number registered to your cat which can be read by special scanners found in most veterinary offices and shelters.
 The chip cannot be dislodged, once implanted, and has a lifetime of 25 years.
 Once implanted, a small layer of connective tissue forms around the microchip, preventing movement or migration of the chip.
 The cat is not bothered by it once implanted.
 The number registered to your cat goes into a registry.

 14. What is the benefit of having a microchip?